DUNE/p3s/documents/src/JOB.md

 file systems at CERN with are visible from most nodes, i.e. all logs are kept in a single directory structure which can be browsed by the user (as opposed to local disks on a few dedicated nodes).
+The reason HTCondor logs are keps in AFS as opposed to EOS is a current CERN policy.

+---

+# Moving on to "real" payloads

+Please take a look at examples in p3s/inputs/larsoft for realistic examples.
+JSON files used to submit LArSoft jobs are fairly standard in that they typically specify locattion of the FCL file etc. The wrapper script sets up the execution environment from CVMFS and/or local AFS build if necessary.